 Next up is Simons.
 Once again, not much is known about him, but it is quite clear that he is also invested in Sendrax, since he “made money” on the deal.
 What’s also fairly clear is that he is not directly privy to the insider information, as George tells Jerry that Simons “knows this guy.”
 Meaning, Simons and Wilkinson have a tipper-tippee relationship.
 Under court precedent, once again a strong case could be made out that Simons is also in violation of the law.

 Jerry and George would also seem to be in a “Monet-Manet-tippy-tippy-day-day” with Simons, and could face liability for making trades based on that information.
-Additionally, under the court’s “misappropriation theory,” Jerry and George would still be prohibited from trading based on non-public information even if they were not found to have a tipper-tippee relationship with Simons or Wilkinson.
-But it seems unlikely that these two would face criminal or civil liability for trading on this information.
+Additionally, under the court’s “misappropriation theory,” Jerry and George might still be prohibited from trading based on non-public information if the court could find that certain factors were present.
+Overall though, it seems unlikely that these two would face criminal or civil liability for trading on this information.

 Insider trading is a difficult and intricate legal topic.
 One of the things that makes it all the more difficult is that it is constantly expanding and becoming stricter in who could face liability.
 For instance, when Jerry and George got involved in Sendrax in 1990, the “misappropriation theory” had not been fully adopted by the Supreme Court, and Jerry and George might not have even faced criminal liability at that time.
 However, when deciding whether to take Wilkinson’s next advice and invest in that Robot Butcher, probably best for them to play it safe and invest in Kramer’s roll out tie dispenser instead.